 This programme will span a period of 6 months, matching 10 mentees to mentors for the broad purpose of promoting and developing clinical psychology leadership capability in New Zealand.
 Participants will have one to one mentoring sessions (face to face or virtual) at a self determined frequency, over the 6 month period, targeting the mentees individualised needs within the domain of “leadership development.
 A minimum of 3 contacts during the period will be a requirement of participation.

 Participation in the programme is voluntary.
-The pilot will be communicated and promoted via usual NZCCP channels in March 2020 including presentation at the annual conference.
+The pilot will be communicated and promoted via usual NZCCP channels in July 2020.
 Applications close the following month and a checklist and selection criteria will be provided.
 Guidelines will be provided to mentors and mentees regarding expectations of the scheme, suggested structures for their mentorship relationship and a list of reference resources to assist.

 The programme will be co-ordinated by the leadership committee and the executive director.
 Following the recruitment and application process, the committee will provide mentees with a directory of potential mentors.
 Mentees will then indicate their preferred mentor.
 The committee will put the proposed match to the mentor for their approval.
 If a mismatch is identified, the committee will work with the mentee until a match is achieved.
 As a general guide, pairings will be made with a view to who can offer the best career assistance, considering the mentees specific developmental needs.
 Mentors will be outside of the mentees direct line of management / supervision.
 The mentoring relationship is private bar feedback required regarding outcomes for participants and about the programme generally.

 Ongoing support to participants will be provided as required by the leadership committee and/or the executive director as appropriate throughout the duration of the pilot.